multiversx/mx-chain-deploy-go/README.md

 2 optional flags `delegation-init` for setting a custom init string and `delegation-version` for setting the correspondent delegation SC version.

+Important: if the hysteresis value is greater than 0, the binary will add more nodes as validators in order to compensate for the nodes in the waiting list.

 ### Running with docker
 ```
 $ docker pull elrondnetwork/elrond-go-filegen:tagname